-One Sheep Hill is now home to three hives of rambunctious honeybees who pollinate our garden, endlessly entertain, and begrudgingly share their honey.
+One Sheep Hill is home to five hives of rambunctious honeybees who pollinate the garden, endlessly entertain, and begrudgingly share their honey.

-Hooligan Bee Honey We live in an area with really diverse resources for bees.
+Val Verde has really diverse resources for bees.
 Wild plants both native and naturalized predominate, an orange orchard is just about a half-mile away, and neighborhood gardens lend a hand as well.
 You may have noticed that commercial beekeepers sell honey that's labeled as a specific type, such as orange blossom honey or sage honey.
 That just means that they moved their hives into an area with such heavy populations of those flowers that the honey primarily comes from those sources.
 They can also tell what their bees have been up to by the different flavor and color of the honey yielded by those different flowers.
-Our beehives are never moved, so our honey is just "wildflower" honey rendered from everything that's blooming around us.
+My beehives are never moved, so my honey is just "wildflower" honey rendered from everything that's blooming around us.
 The predominant flavor and color depends on the season.
-Here's what our hooligans have likely been into, by season:
+Here's what my hooligans have likely been into, by season:

 Winter: Eucalyptus, Citrus, Chapparal Broom.

-Spring: Pepper Tree, Elderberry, Echium, Alsinckia, Ailanthus, Black Locust, Mustard
+Spring: Pepper Tree, Elderberry, Echium, Alsinckia, Ailanthus, Black Locust, Mustard, miscellaneous meadow wildflowers

 Summer: Buckwheat, Sage

-Depending on how much surplus we harvest, friends can sometimes share in the bounty.
-Find me on facebook, or email me at email@example.com for more information.
+Depending on how much surplus I harvest, friends can sometimes share in the bounty.
+Email me at firstname.lastname@example.org for more information.